-Macquarie Perch (Macquaria australasica) are considered translocated, but the Yarra River population is considered an important population1.
-Macquarie Perch are listed as endangered in Victoria (Flora and Fauna Guarantee Act 1988) and nationally (Environment Protection and Biodiversity Conservation Act 1992).
+Macquarie Perch (Macquaria australasica) have been translocated, but the Yarra River population is considered an important population1.
+Macquarie Perch are listed as endangered in Victoria (FFG Act 1988) and nationally (EPBC Act 1992).
 Abundances of Macquarie Perch appear to have declined since 2018 (Figure 6).
 No recruits have been detected since 2018, but the presence of juveniles of 10-15 centimetres in 2021 (Figure 7) indicates low levels of recruitment occurred in 2019 that were not detected during sampling.
-Low abundances of adults have been detected in all five years of sampling, with the Victorian fishing regulations changing to a no take species in 2019 to protect this important population.
+Low abundances of adults have been detected in all six years of sampling, albeit higher in 2022.
+The Victorian fishing regulations changed to a no take species in 2019 to protect this important population.
+Future monitoring will see if the adult population continues to increase.